-The Best Neighborhoods to Rent in Brooklyn
+10 Best Neighborhoods to Rent in Brooklyn 2023

 Before You Start

 This is earnest money that shows good faith and a serious interest in the unit.
 This amount can be anywhere from about a few hundred dollars to a full month of rent.
-Most of the time this money will be going towards the security deposit.
+Most of the time, this money will go toward the security deposit.

 Application and Credit Check

-Once you fill out an application, normally this will generate your credit report to be viewed and considered by the landlord.
-Usually, there is a fee for the application that can be anywhere from $15-$175 depending on the brokerage/management company.
+Once you fill out an application, normally, this will generate your credit report to be viewed and considered by the landlord.
+Usually, there is a fee for the application that can be anywhere from $15-$175, depending on the brokerage/management company.

 Preparing Income Documentation

-|Affordable rents||Average prices for 1-bedrooms are roughly $2,600, 2-bedrooms at $3,100.
+|Affordable rents||Average prices are generally lower than much of Manhattan but some popular neighborhoods can be pricier.
 Finding apartments well-below these prices in choice neighborhoods can be challenging.
 Expect to find more deals in Central and South Brooklyn.|

 |Parks||Is there a park in the neighborhood?
 Is it a park where you can carry out recreational activities or exercise?
 Does the park have a playground for your child?|